 Question: What happens after the run?
 Will food be provided for the children?

-All participants and family members are invited into the Metro Centre for the post-run celebration.
+All participants and family members are invited into the Scotiabank Centre for the post-run celebration.
 Refreshments consisting of water, juice and fruit will be provided for runners only.
 We then encourage everyone to go back outside to cheer on other runners as they cross the finish line.
 Please be mindful of not crossing the race course in front of runners approaching the finish.

 Question: Can I pick up a friend’s kit for them?